Jodee Rich: One.Tel

 Rich formed One.Tel, a service provider of GSM mobile and long-distance calls, in Australia in 1995 (with James Packer as a shareholder) competing against Telstra and Optus.
 The company acquired a GSM operation for $500 million in 2000.
 One.Tel Australia was placed in administration in May 2001.
 One.Tel UK was sold to Centrica for $200 million and later to Carphone Warehouse who retired the brand in favour of its TalkTalk brand.

-Beginning in December 2001, Rich was the defendant in legal proceedings brought by the Australian Securities & Investments Commission (ASIC).
+Beginning in December 2001, Rich was the defendant in legal proceedings brought by the Australian Securities and Investments Commission (ASIC).
 During the case, known as ASIC v Rich, Rich was in the witness box for over 33 days.
 Justice Austin later said in his judgment Rich "demonstrated that he was a very well prepared witness, knowledgeable about the subject matter of his evidence, who responded to questions thoughtfully and clearly, sometimes even perceptively.
 This was notwithstanding the arduous circumstances of his cross examination, extending over 25 days".

 Rich was exonerated on 18 November 2009 when Justice Robert Austin ruled that ASIC had "failed to prove any aspect of its pleaded case."